apache/sling-site/src/main/jbake/content/documentation/bundles/resource-filter.md

 ### Functions

-Functions provide the ability to add additional functionality to the Filter language.
+Functions provide additional functionality to the Filter language.
 A Function is written in the format

 > string '(' comma, separated, list() ')'

-All functions MUST return either a String, a Number, or an Instant.
-Strings are assumed to be using the default UTF encoding.

 OOTB Functions are: